By Roy Burner (Minister of the Gospel)

 A prayer of faith to God is able to sustain that which He has created.
 A prayer of recognition of Him who has given of His own begotten Son to the salvation of mankind.
 Scripture reveals: For God so loved the world that he gave his only begotten Son (the Lord Jesus Christ), that whosoever believes in him should not perish, but have everlasting life (John 3:16).

-He that believes on the Son has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (or remains on him (John 3:36).
+He that believes on the Son has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (remains) on him (John 3:36).
 It is a conditional commitment; if one fails to receive Christ into one's heart and life, wrath instead of mercy comes into focus.

 They become as tares among the wheat spreading their poisonous doctrines.
 There are many today who are writing their own doctrinal beliefs; casting aside Biblical principles of yesteryear.
 Such individuals are turning the grace of God from its original nature, design, and use; thereby hardening and encouraging others towards a life of sin.